theupdateframework/taps/tap7.md

 available and useable by anyone who wishes to test an implementation.

-Passing a conformance test with the official tool would be an important step in checking if an implementation is TUF-compliant.
+Passing a conformance test with the official tool would be an important step in checking if an implementation is TUF-conformant.

 # Rationale